bparanj/crystal/computer/electronics/terms/cathode-anode.md

 Understanding cathodes at this level requires in-depth knowledge of solid-state physics, quantum mechanics, and often specialized numerical methods for modeling complex systems.

 ## Level 5: Explanation for a Colleague

-As colleagues in the field, let's discuss some cutting-edge research areas and challenges related to cathodes:

 1. Ultra-high Brightness Cathodes:
    - Pushing the limits of current density in photocathodes